joolstorrentecalo/gitlab-foss/doc/user/project/protected_branches.md

 The protected branch displays in the list of protected branches.

+## Create a new branch with protections

+Users with at least the Developer role can create new protected branches.

+Prerequisites:

+- **Allowed to push and merge** is set to **No one**.
+- **Allowed to merge** is set to **Developers**.

+You can create a protected branch by using the UI or API only.
+This prevents you from accidentally creating a branch from the command line or from a Git client application.

+To create a new branch through the user interface:

+1. On the left sidebar, select **Search or go to** and find your project.
+1. Select **Code > Branches**.
+1. Select **New branch**.
+1. Fill in the branch name and select an existing branch, tag, or commit to base the new branch on.
+Only existing protected branches and commits that are already in protected branches are accepted.

 ## Require everyone to submit merge requests for a protected branch

 You can force everyone to submit a merge request, rather than allowing them to